-Mission Statement: Vermonters for Justice in Palestine works to support the survival of the Palestinian people and to end the illegal, immoral, and brutal Israeli occupation through education, advocacy, and action.
+Mission Statement: Vermonters for Justice in Palestine works to support the Palestinian people in their struggle for human rights and to end the illegal, immoral, and brutal Israeli occupation through education, advocacy, and action.
 We are committed to the principles of self-determination for the Palestinian people, the right of return for Palestinian refugees, and full civil and political rights for all Palestinians in order to promote the equality and safety of both Palestinians and Israelis

 About Us – The long Read

 As a principal tool to achieve these aims, VTJP is a strong supporter of the Palestinian-led Boycott, Divestment and Sanctions (BDS) campaign.
+BDS is a Palestinian-led movement for freedom, justice and equality.
+BDS upholds the simple principle that Palestinians are entitled to the same rights as the rest of humanity.
 It was launched in 2005 against Israel and its policies of occupation, colonialism and ethnic cleansing.
 In 2013, we initiated an international campaign calling on Vermont-based company Ben & Jerry’s to stop sales and catering of ice cream from its Israeli franchise in illegal, Jewish-only settlements in Occupied Palestine.

 Why we oppose the Israeli occupation of Palestine

 Occupation means terroristic rocket attacks and bombing in Israeli attempts to assassinate Palestinian leaders.
 These attacks usually are so ferocious that they involve the killing and wounding of many ordinary people.
-The Israeli government defends this barbaric practice as necessary, but one can imagine their indignation if a Palestinian assassin were to do the same to one of their leaders.
+The Israeli government defends this barbaric practice as necessary, but one can imagine their consequences if a Palestinian assassin were to do the same to an Israeli leader.
 The unlikeness of this happening underscores the real inequality of the struggle.
 The Israeli government arrogantly claims the right to dominate and bully the Palestinian people, in other words, that their might makes them right.
 We disagree.

 How can peace come about in Palestine/Israel?

-Some Israeli politicians claim that for Israel to be secure, the Palestinians must be totally subdued and held down permanently in densely populated ghettos and reservations.
+Some Israeli politicians claim that for Israel to be secure, the Palestinians must be totally subdued and confined permanently in densely populated ghettos and reservations.
 Some Israeli politicians frankly admit that they want to make life so miserable for Palestinians that they will leave and become refugees somewhere else.
-(The present Minister of Transportation has advocated giving Palestinians free one-way tickets to the border.)
+(An Israeli Minister of Transportation has advocated giving Palestinians free one-way tickets to the border.)
 The actions of the Israeli government have been consistent with both of these plans as they insist on their impossibly one-sided peace terms.

-We believe that the only way peace can be reached is if Israel takes its troops out of Palestine, stops its campaign of terroristic assassinations and disruption of Palestinian life, and prepares to live with its Palestinian neighbors on terms of mutual respect.
+We believe that before peace can be reached Israel must take its troops out of Palestine, stop its campaign of terroristic assassinations and disruption of Palestinian life, end the siege of Gaza and prepare to live with its Palestinian neighbors on terms of mutual respect.

 A practical first step to achieving peace would be to have international observers in Palestine to witness the occupation.
 Israel vehemently opposes this, for the images of brutality, humiliation, and suffering on TV would be devastating to its image.